-Crispy, gooey and super nutty, classic Chinese sesame balls are a delectable treat not to be missed.
-They taste even better when made from sweet potato.
+Crispy, gooey and super nutty, sweet potato sesame balls are a delectable treat not to be missed.
+Learn how to make them with ease.

-Sesame balls (Jian Dui, 煎堆 or Ma Tuan, 麻团) are a type of fried Chinese pasty snack popular in many regions of China.
-They are sweetened glutinous rice balls covered with sesame seeds, deep fried to a crispy texture outside with a gooey inside.
-I often alter the classic recipe of this delightful treat by using cooked sweet potato as the main ingredient.
+Sesame balls are a type of fried Chinese pasty snack popular in many regions of China.
+They are sweetened glutinous rice balls covered with sesame seeds, deep-fried to a crispy texture outside with a gooey inside.
+I often alter the classic recipe for sesame balls by using cooked sweet potato as the main ingredient.

 Cook the sweet potatoes

-If you decide to steam the sweet potatoes, I suggest you peel and cut them into small cubes.
+If you prefer steaming the sweet potatoes, I suggest you peel and cut them into small cubes.
 This will greatly reduce the cooking time.
 A pressure cooker or instant pot also is very handy for this task.

 Make the perfect dough